iroshanvidanage/sre-lab-terraform/README.md

 - `terraform apply` applies the planned changes.
 - `terraform destroy` destroy all the infrastructure created from the code base.

+## Terraform Apply

+- `terrafome apply -auto-approve` will auto approve the apply and no need for manula interactions for applying changes.

 ### Terraform Destroy

 - `terraform destroy -target aws_instance.iroshanv-devops-srelab-ec2` this will only destroy the target instance.